Login with Patreon

 Just like that, the elf slumped on the floor.

-It was not dead, but the rosy skin had gone pale, and the rise and fall of its chest was uneven and weak.
+It was not dead, but the pink skin had gone deathly pale, and the rise and fall of its chest was uneven.
+Each next breath was weaker than the last.

 Nyx slithered out of his skin and curiously nudged the fallen elf with her scaly snout.